GROW (series): History

 The first game that was released in the GROW series was GROW ver.3 in February 2002.
 This was the third version of a single game that On had been developing (the first two versions were substantially identical to ver.3 except that they lacked music and a score) in 2001–2002.
 Upon release, On decided to retain the "ver.3" part of the title rather than naming the game simply GROW as he had originally intended.
 On continued to develop other games in the GROW series after this point including GROW Cube and GROW ORNAMENT, and in 2005-2006 his games had become popular enough with gamers that Western gaming press began to cover his work.
 After receiving numerous questions regarding why the GROW series seemed to begin with "ver.3" instead of "ver.1" and where "ver.1" and "ver.2" could be located, On decided to recreate new reduced versions for ver.2 and ver.1 which he released in that order in June and December 2006 respectively.

 With growing English, Spanish, Korean, Chinese, and French interest in the games, On translated the website into the relevant languages in April 2009.
 A series of GROW comics were also initiated in April 2015 to showcase concept art for the series.

-Having originally been developed for the Adobe Flash platform, On intends to port the games to HTML5.
-To that end, an Indiegogo campaign in July 2018 raised almost $12,000 in funding.
+The series was originally released on Adobe Flash, later ported to HTML5 and the Flash version shut down along with Flash.

 On March 5, 2020, the server hosting eyezmaze.com crashed.
 On has stated on Twitter that the last backup made of the website was in 2016, and that the server administrator was too busy to fix the issue.
 The site has since come back online.

+Since 2020, there have been no updates to any of the games and no new games.